shaktilucifer/wordle-league/README.md

 - ~~Add keyboard for input~~
 - ~~logic for keyboard input wrt the board.~~
 - Show each letter on the current selected row
+-- Hmm seems to need something like context with all this prop passing through the children